Optimal preparation of the $W$ state for qubits with XY coupling: Pontryagin's Minimum Principle and verification of the optimal protocols

+The above expression follows from the fact that the final values of the conjugate momenta are equal to the derivatives of the cost function with respect to the corresponding dynamical variable.

+If we have a dynamical protocol for the Hamiltonian parameters $B_n(t)$ and $J_{mn}(t)$, we can determine $|\psi(t)\rangle$ for all times from the known initial conditions for $|\psi\rangle$.
+Then the boundary condition \eqref{eq:piBC} gives the final value of $|\Pi\rangle$, and we can solve the Schr\"odinger equation backward in time and find $|\Pi(t)\rangle$.
+Then, using Eq.~\eqref{eq:OCH2}, we obtain the functional dependence of the OCH on the Hamiltonian parameters.

+Importantly, since the elements of $H(t)$ have a linear dependence on $B_n(t)$ and $J_{mn}(t)$, the OCH~\eqref{eq:OCH2} is a linear function of these parameters.
+The coefficient of the control parameter $f$ in OCH is given by $\partial_f \mathcal{H}$.
+Pontryagin's theory states that the optimal $f$ must minimize the OHC at all times.
+Thus, we generically expect a bang-bang protocol for the control parameter, as it takes its minimum or maximum alowed value depending on the sign of the coefficient above.
+For example, the coefficient of $B_1$ is

+where ${\cal K}_{B_1}$ denotes the partial derivative of the Hamiltonian~\eqref{eq:3ham} with respect to $B_1$.
+In this particular case, it is a diagonal matrix with elements +1, -1 , and -1 on the diagonal.
+If this coefficient is positive (negative), we must set $B_1$ to its minimum (maximum) allowed value $B_1=0$ ($B_1=\Lambda$).
+The only exception to this generic rule is if the coefficient has a finite singular interval over which the coefficient identically vanishes.
+The OCH coefficients and optimal values of all other parameters can be constructed according to the same process outlined above \eqref{eq:coeff}.

-To confirm the protocols found using the simulated annealing algorithm, we used the Pontryagin's minimum principle.
-Although the protocols are already very accurate, an iteration with the Pontragin's theorem makes them even more precise.
-As stated before, we can check whether we have found the optimal protocol by solving for the OCH, $\cal H$, and the coefficients such as $\partial_{J_{23}}{\cal H}={\rm Im}[\langle\Pi(t)| {\cal K}_{J_{23}} |\psi(t)\rangle]$ [see Eq.~\eqref{eq:coeff}] as a function of time for a given protocol.
-To minimize the OCH, we must keep the parameter at its maximum (minimum) value while it's coefficient is negative (positive).
-Thus, the coefficients for each $B_n$ and $J_{nm}$ parameter in the OCH should pass through zero at the same time that the parameter switches between maximum and minimum values.
+Pontryagin's theorem provides a powerful iterative approach to finding the numerically exact optimal protocol.
+To confirm and further refine the protocols found using the simulated annealing algorithm, we used the Pontryagin's minimum principle.
+As stated before, we can check whether we have found the optimal protocol by solving for the OCH, $\cal H$, and the coefficients such as $\partial_{J_{23}}{\cal H}={\rm Im}[\langle\Pi(t)| {\cal K}_{J_{23}} |\psi(t)\rangle]$ \eqref{eq:coeff} as a function of time for a given protocol.
+To minimize the OCH, we must keep the parameter at its maximum (minimum) value while its coefficient is negative (positive).
+Thus, the coefficients for each $B_n$ and $J_{mn}$ parameter in the OCH should pass through zero at the same time that the parameter switches between maximum and minimum values.